 “Tell me about yourself” sample answers can help you understand what your own response can look like.
 Although these sample answers for “tell me about yourself” will undoubtedly be different from your answers, they can help you formulate your own response.

-This “tell me something about yourself” sample answer is concise, but you can even expand more at the end to talk more about your current passions.
+These “tell me something about yourself” sample answers are concise, but you can even expand more at the end to talk more about your current passions.
 Remember to make the main focus of your answer in the present!

 When you’re answering “tell me about yourself” for medical school, remember to concisely describe your background, motivation for medicine, what you’re doing now, and your future goals.